Milne-Centre/ThaiPASS2018/README.md

 - Basic skills in Python (Introduction to basic programming in python)
 - Advanced skil in Python (Higher-level concepts to programming in python with examples in Astronomy)

-### First Things First
+### First Things First - How to use Git Hub

 You should start by downloading everything on this repository.
-[Click here](https://github.com/Milne-Centre/ThaiPASS2018/archive/master.zip "ThaiPASS 2018 .Zip file") to download the .zip file.
-This contains all the information and data you will need to be prepared for the school.
+To do this we will use the git hub desktop software: for Apple MacOS users [click here](https://central.github.com/deployments/desktop/desktop/latest/darwin "Git Hub MacOS"), for Microsoft Windows OS users [click here](https://central.github.com/deployments/desktop/desktop/latest/win32 "Git Hub Windows OS").

+Once downloaded proceed to install the software onto your machines.

 Once you have done this, follow the installation instructions found in the "Introduction.pdf" file in the "StarterPack" folder.